 My name is Alex Wellerstein, and I’m the author and host of this blog.
 I’m an historian of science who specializes in the history of nuclear weapons and nuclear secrecy.
-As of the fall of 2014, I am an Assistant Professor of Science and Technology Studies (STS) in the College of Arts and Letters at the Stevens Institute of Technology in Hoboken, New Jersey.
+I am an Assistant Professor of Science and Technology Studies (STS) in the College of Arts and Letters at the Stevens Institute of Technology in Hoboken, New Jersey.

 In terms of education, I received a B.A. in History from the University of California, Berkeley, in 2002.
 I came to the study of the history of science while working as an undergraduate in the Office for History of Science and Technology at Berkeley.
 I went to graduate school at the Department of History of Science at Harvard University, and (eventually) received a Ph.D. from them in the fall of 2010.